 - To avoid adding DPX to the wrong side of the cover glass, it is very important to make sure you maintain the orientation of the cover glass with the mounted tissue always facing the front and top is always up.
-Do not rotate or flip the cover glass. - 13.
+Do not rotate or flip the cover glass. - 14.
 Position the cover glass (Slap-down: Flip-Place-Nudge-Press).

-Flip the cover glass over and gently lower it tissue/DPX down on top of the prepared slide centered between the spacers.

-Fast placement onto the slide can introduce air bubbles. - Let the slide sit undisturbed for ~30 seconds to let the DPX spread out.
+Flip the cover glass over and place it tissue/DPX down on top of the prepared slide centered between the spacers. - Let the slide sit undisturbed for ~30 seconds to let the DPX spread out.
 Carefully nudge the cover glass with the edge of a glass slide to center and square it between the spacers. - Use the clean tip of a glass slide to gently press down once in the middle of the cover glass (Figure 8).
-Avoid anything that could cause the cover glass to be tilted.
+Avoid anything that could cause the cover glass to be tilted. - 15.
+Drying.
+Move the slide to a drying rack being careful not to tilt the slide as you move it.
+Cover with a cryo/freezer box lid..
+Let the slide dry in the hood for a minimum of 24 hours undisturbed.
+After 24 hours the slides can be removed from the hood, but should not be imaged until DPX is cured (approximately 2-3 days).